ATEX Motors | Flameproof Motors | EXD Motors

 ATEX motors are designed to operate safely and save energy in environments where explosions can occur due to combustible dust.
 We can supply Zone 1, Zone 2, Zone 22 along with 2GD dual certified motors.

-1PH ATEX motors are also available in ATEX Zone 1 on short lead times from 0.18kW-3.0kW 2, 4 and 6 pole.
+1PH ATEX motors are also available in ATEX Zone 1 on short lead times from 0.18kW-3.0kW 2, 4 and 6 poles.
 Both Capacitor start capacitor run and permanent capacitor type's are available.
-All motors are made, modified and certified in accordance to the regulation of IEC 60079.
+All EXD motors are made, modified and certified in accordance with the regulation of IEC 60079.
 Thermistors are standard throughout the ATEX electric motor range and other modifications such as heater fitting, special shaft motors, alternative temperature classes and rain canopies for V1 mounting are available on short lead times.

 For more information please do not hesitate to give one of our experienced team members a call, we are always happy to provide information.